redlineo/red_crypto/README.md

 - [x] use SHA256 for hashing key to set key length to 32 bytes
 - [x] expand stored passwords length from 16 byte to 64
 - [x] expand number of stored passwords (manual adding new keys)
-- [ ] add menu to see stored passwords, rewrite one's, name one's, update master password (via any text editor, raw_hid is disabled)
+- [x] add menu to managing stored passwords
-- [x] write new passwords to EEPROM without flashing firmware
+- [x] adding new passwords via menu to EEPROM without flashing firmware
+- [x] add feature to edit passwords in EEPROM
+- [ ] add feature to backspacing while adding password
+- [ ] add feature to name passwords in EEPROM
+- [ ] add feature to update master password in EEPROM
+- [ ] add feature to count memory usage
+- [ ] add feature to see how many passwords you can store
+- [ ] add feature to interactive choosing passwords with arrows
 - [ ] add support Streebog
 - [ ] add CBC mode for Kuznechik, it will increase security
 - [ ] add addition procedures for Kuznechik (is it really need?)